cisco-outshift-ai-agents/pr-review-agntcy-multi-agent/README.md

 [![Release](https://img.shields.io/github/v/release/cisco-ai-agents/pr-review-agntcy-multi-agent?display_name=tag)](CHANGELOG.md)
 [![Contributor-Covenant](https://img.shields.io/badge/Contributor%20Covenant-2.1-fbab2c.svg)](CODE_OF_CONDUCT.md)

-*A GitHub app that provides feedback on pull requests.*
+*A GitHub app that provides feedback on Terraform pull requests.*

 This project is an example multi-agent application designed to help developers improve their Terraform code pull requests by providing feedback and suggestions.
 It automates parts of the PR review process, making it easier to identify potential issues, improve code quality, and adhere to best practices.

 ![Overview of Multi-agent Pull Request Reviewer](./docs/resources/PR-Reviewer_System.svg)

 ## Overview
-The Multi-Agent PR Reviewer demonstrates the use of the **[AGNTCY](https://github.com/agntcy) [Agent Gateway Protocol (AGP)](https://github.com/agntcy/agp)** and **[AGP server](https://github.com/agntcy/agp/tree/main/data-plane)** for seamless interaction with remote agents.
+The Multi-Agent PR Reviewer demonstrates the use of the **[AGNTCY](https://github.com/agntcy) [Agent Connect Protocol (ACP)](https://gtihub.com/agntcy/acp-spec), [Agent Gateway Protocol (AGP)](https://github.com/agntcy/agp)** and **[AGP server](https://github.com/agntcy/agp/tree/main/data-plane)** for seamless interaction with remote agents.
 The core app, along with its remote agents, is built using LangGraph, showcasing a modular and extensible approach to multi-agent workflows.

 It was originally conceived to focus on the specific needs of IaC.
 It is ready for use as-is or can be customized for experimentation.
 You can add new embedded or remote agents, modify the existing agent workflow, or tailor agent prompts to suit your specific PR review use cases.